 - Determine the building's adjusted basis, and decide whether your planned rehabilitation costs will exceed it.
 We recommend that you contact your accountant to make sure the tax credits are appropriate for your financial situation.
 You may want to consult these three boring but very informative documents:

-- Ask the IL SHPO if your property qualifies as a certified historic structure.
-You can utilize
+- Determine if your property qualifies as a certified historic structure:

 - Since your work will need to meet the Standards, you can find out more about them and how they may be applied at these two webpages:

-- We'd love it if you'd call us to discuss your project so we can help you determine if you can meet the four provisions we listed above.
+- We'd love it if you'd contact us to discuss your project so we can help you determine if you can meet the four provisions we listed above.

 - If you think that the tax credits are right for you, by all means continue to Step 2.